Uniqueness of critical points of the second Neumann eigenfunctions on triangles: Introduction

-The paper is organized as follows.
-In \autoref{sec2pre}, we provide an introduction to the maximum principle and eigenvalue inequalities applicable to mixed boundary conditions.
-In \autoref{sec3mon}, we show the uniqueness of non-vertex critical point for monotone eigenfunctions.
-In \autoref{sec4unique}, we present the proof of \autoref{thm12} (without Property \ref{eqit1d}) with the help of some results in \autoref{sec6nodal} and \autoref{sec7EI}.
-In \autoref{sec5location}, we prove Property \ref{eqit1d} of \autoref{thm12} and give another proof of the uniqueness of non-vertex critical point and the monotonicity property.
-The sufficient and necessary condition for the nodal line meeting a vertex is established in \autoref{sec6nodal}, while in \autoref{sec7EI} we show some eigenvalue inequalities as well as \autoref{thm13Eig}.
+In \autoref{Sect2pre}, we recall the maximum principle, eigenvalue inequalities, basic properties of eigenfunctions, and monotonicity for positive solutions of mixed boundary problems.
+In \autoref{Sect3mon}, we prove the uniqueness of non-vertex critical points for monotone eigenfunctions.
+In \autoref{Sect4EI}, we establish several eigenvalue inequalities, including \autoref{thm14Eig}.
+The necessary and sufficient condition for the nodal line to meet a vertex is proved in \autoref{Sect5nodal}.
+In \autoref{Sect6unique}, we prove \autoref{thm12} except for Property~\ref{CGY0102itd}.
+Finally, Property~\ref{CGY0102itd} is addressed in \autoref{Sect7location}, where we also provide an alternative proof of the uniqueness of non-vertex critical points and of the monotonicity property.